List of Twin Peaks characters: Horne family

-Benjamin (Ben) Horne
+Benjamin "Ben" Horne

-Benjamin (Ben) Horne (Richard Beymer) is one of the two richest and most powerful people of Twin Peaks; according to Sheriff Truman, Horne "owns half the town", including The Great Northern Hotel, the town's only apparent travel lodgings; the Great Northern also acts, on occasion, as a de facto town hall, and the only place in Twin Peaks suitable for a wedding reception, making it one of the hubs of the community.
-In addition to the Great Northern, Ben owns and runs Horne's, the town's only department store, and One Eyed Jacks, a casino/brothel just over the Canada–US border.
-He is a highly devious figure involved in drug and prostitution rings and even orders and orchestrates murders.
-His would-be monopoly on the town's economy is challenged only by Josie Packard, the owner of the Packard Saw Mill, one of the few major businesses in town which Horne doesn't own.
+Benjamin "Ben" Horne, played by Richard Beymer is one of Twin Peaks' two richest and most powerful people; according to Sheriff Truman, Horne "owns half the town", including The Great Northern Hotel, the town's only apparent travel lodgings; the Great Northern also acts, on occasion, as a de facto town hall, and the only place in Twin Peaks suitable for a wedding reception, making it one of the community's hubs.
+Ben also owns and runs Horne's, the town's only department store, and One Eyed Jacks, a casino/brothel just over the Canada–US border.
+He is a devious figure involved in drug and prostitution rings, and orders and orchestrates murders.
+His would-be monopoly on the town's economy is challenged only by Josie Packard, the owner of the Packard Saw Mill, one of the few major businesses in town that Horne does not own.
 At the outset of the series, Horne has been involved in an affair for some time with Catherine Martell, as part of an intricate plot to kill her, destroy the mill, become the beneficiary of her life insurance, and take sole ownership of the land on which the mill sits, which he intends to turn into a luxury country club.
-There is also speculation about Horne's previous involvement with Eileen Hayward, which leads to the suspicion as to whether he is Donna Hayward's biological father.
-During the second season, he is briefly arrested on the suspicion of being Laura Palmer's murderer.
-Due to the collapse of his business endeavours during his arrest, he has a nervous breakdown, falling into a delusional state for much of the season, during which he imagines himself a Civil War general.
-When he recovers from his mental breakdown, he attempts somewhat to right some of his prior wrongs, but does not completely keep himself out of trouble.
+There is also speculation about Horne's previous involvement with Eileen Hayward, which leads to suspicion as to whether he is Donna Hayward's biological father.
+During the second season, he is briefly arrested on suspicion of murdering Laura Palmer.
+Due to the collapse of his business endeavors during his arrest, he has a nervous breakdown, falling into a delusional state for much of the season, during which he imagines himself a Confederate Civil War general.
+When he recovers, he attempts to right some of his wrongs, but does not completely keep himself out of trouble.

-In the finale of the original series, Ben is attacked by Will Hayward and sustains a head injury after it is implied that he is the biological father of Hayward's daughter Donna.
-In the revival, Ben is revealed to have survived, and as of 2014 he remains the owner of the Great Northern.
+In the finale of the original series, Ben is attacked by Will Hayward and sustains a head injury after it is implied that he is Donna's biological father.
+In the revival, Ben is revealed to have survived, and as of 2016 he remains the owner of the Great Northern.

 Sylvia Horne

-Sylvia Horne (Jan D'Arcy) is Ben's wife and the mother of Audrey and Johnny, to whom she is also a caregiver.
+Sylvia Horne, played by Jan D'Arcy, is Ben's wife and the mother of Audrey and Johnny, to whom she is also a caregiver.
 She often argues with Ben about the children, money, the Haywards, or Ben's brother, Jerry.
 She appears in all three seasons.
-At some point between the end of Season 2 and the third season revival twenty-five years later, it appears she is either divorced or separated from Ben, though still in communication with him regarding finances and Johnny, for whom she is still a caregiver.
+At some point between the end of Season 2 and the third season revival 25 years later, it appears she is either divorced or separated from Ben, though still in communication with him about finances and Johnny, for whom she is still a caregiver.